CSCfi/csc-user-guide/docs/apps/julia.md

 say(args["say"])
 ```

-We can also test the application by running it from the command line.
+We can use the command line interface as follows.

 ```bash
 julia --project=. src/cli.jl --say "Hello world"
 ```

+Creating and using a command line interface with batch scripts is the best practice compared to hard-coding values to the scripts.

 ## More information